w3c/css-houdini-drafts/css-paint-api/EXPLAINER.md

 }
 ```

-See the worklets explainer for a more involed explaination of worklets.
+See the worklets explainer for a more involved explaination of worklets.
 In short worklets:
  - Are similar to workers in that the script runs in a separate global script context.
  - A script inside a worklet has no DOM, Network, Database, etc access.
  - The global script context lifetime is not defined (you should expect the script context to be killed at any point).